Join the Denver Network in celebrating Jewish women leaders in our community at our 2nd Annual Women to Watch Colorado!

 All sponsorships are 100% tax deductible.

-Deanna Bratter is the senior director of sustainable development for Danone North America, the largest public benefit corporation and the largest Certified B Corporation in the world.
-Deanna drives the company sustainability strategy and programs to support the interconnectivity between the health of people and the health of the planet; and works to amplify the positive impacts of sustainability within business.
+Deanna Bratter is the Senior Director of Sustainable Development for Danone North America, the largest public benefit corporation and the largest Certified B Corporation in the world.
+Deanna drives the company sustainability strategy and programs to support the interconnectivity between the health of people and the health of the planet; and works to amplify the positive impacts of sustainability as critical to business success.

 Deanna oversees the organization’s nature and sustainability focus areas including commitments to advancing regenerative agriculture, water stewardship, carbon reductions, improving packaging, and supporting people and communities.